aybarra/chewie-handbook/README.md

 # Vet Info:
 - His normal vet is Banfield Pet Hospital of Queen Anne (address: 512 1st Ave N, Seattle, WA 98109 phone: (206) 285-5161), if anything comes up before 7pm you can call them and try and take him there, but otherwise pursue whatever vet is closest to pursue care.
-- If anything comes up please feel free to call us.
+- If anything comes up please feel free to message us.

 # Included Equipment & Consumables
  - 2 dog bowls